fabiofranchino/fabiofranchino.com/content/blog/2018-08-03-use-electron-as-local-webserver.md

 tags: [tutorial, electron, local, server]
 ---

 I was poking with this little idea about using [Electron](https://electronjs.org/) as a host to run a local webserver, for a while.
 So, here the POC, even though I don't know if it's something that can be useful or not but, who knows?

+## Electron and a local web-server

+When working with Electron, setting up a local web server can be a powerful way to develop and test your applications efficiently.
+If you're looking to integrate a simple HTTP server within your Electron app, using Node.js modules like `node-static` can be a game-changer.

+This guide walks you through the process of setting up an Electron HTTP server, enabling your application to serve files locally, and ensuring a seamless development experience.
+Whether you're using Electron Quick Start or exploring more advanced configurations like running a Node.js server within Electron, this tutorial covers all the essential steps to get you up and running quickly.

+## Step by step to integrate them

 I've cloned the popular [Electron Quick Start](https://github.com/electron/electron-quick-start) to have an Electron app without hassles, then run `npm install` and `npm start` to test whether my Electron instance worked properly.